qa1etix/Facility-Meltdown-JR-s-music/README.md

 JR's 'London Bridge' theme for Facility Meltdown Thanks to original mod dev and 3FS for track!
 # !!!
 COFNIG !!!
-## I preredacted mod configs, if you wish to know ofc, you can change values for your own greater expirience!
+## I changed these configs in advance, if the music doesn't work, it's better to change them manually

 facilitymeltdownClient.cfg

     Set "MusicVolume" to "0"